cap-js/docs/java/working-with-cql/query-execution.md

  WHERE A.NAME = ?
 ```

-::: tip
+::: tip CAP Java 3.10
-In CAP Java 3.10, enable **cte** mode with *cds.sql.runtimeView.mode: cte*
+Enable *cte* mode with *cds.sql.runtimeView.mode: cte*
 :::

+#### Resolve mode

-**`resolve` mode**: The runtime _resolves_ the view definition to the underlying persistence entities and executes the query directly against the corresponding tables.
+The runtime _resolves_ the view definition to the underlying persistence entities and executes the query directly against the corresponding tables.

 ```sql
 SELECT B.ID, B.TITLE, A.NAME AS "author"